 If you have any problem reaching your caseworker, please dial the regular office line (281-821-6508).
 A staff person, who will assist you in locating the caseworker, answers this line 24-hours a day.

 Although adoption is a very loving option for young women finding themselves in a crisis situation, other alternatives must be looked at to make sure that the best plan is made for the child.

-During your initial interview with AIM, you will be assigned a qualified counselor; Counseling is an important part of your plan.
-You and your counselor will discuss options besides adoption, such as: parenting your child with resources offered through TDFPS (food stamps, AFDC, Medicaid, HUD housing, etc.), family members to assist you in parenting, seeking the biological father as resource for support and assistance to you and your child, etc.
+During your initial interview with AIM Adoptions, you will be assigned a qualified counselor; Counseling is an important part of your plan.
+You and your counselor will discuss options other than adoption that include: parenting your child with resources offered through TDFPS (food stamps, AFDC, Medicaid, HUD housing, etc.), family members to assist you in parenting, seeking the biological father as a resource for support and assistance to you and your child, etc.

 Step 4: Customize your adoption plan